benjaminbressington/gatsbyquiz/README.md

 ## Usage

+With the gatsby-starter-quiz you can create
+### :one: Files
-Edit your quizzes inside the `quizzes` folder:
+Edit your quizzes inside the `/quizzes` folder:
 - create a folder for each quiz
 - create a .mdx file for each question

+### :two: Frontmatter
 - put your answers in the frontmatter.
 It's just an array of objects.
   - Each object is an answer with 2 keys:
     - value: a string (the text that will be displayed)
     - correct: a boolean (true, if correct)
-- give an index to your question to put them in a specific order
+- give an index to your question to put them in a specific order (must be a string!)
-- write your question

-Look at the examples in the quizzes folder

-## Writing

-Examples:

 ```md
 ---